Vol. 61, 2022

 Communicated by Ryuji Machida

-despite of its great diversity either in species number or in
+However, despite its great diversity of species or potential for study,

-members) has been poorly studied.
-In the last years however,
+this genus (and other phytotelm members) has been poorly studied.
+In

 relations, it also exposed some incongruities that ultimately